 When peacemakers ended the thirty-year Troubles in 1998, they were wise to require the two communities to share power.
 Religion and loyalty to respectively Ireland and the UK were the salient issues in Northern Irish politics.

 Now Sinn Féin, formerly the political wing of the Provisional Irish Republican Army, is becoming a normal center-left party.
 It still seeks unification, but it campaigned on reducing living costs and improving access to health care.

 The share of the electorate that didn’t experience the Troubles is growing.
 More voters, especially from Protestant backgrounds, identify as secular.
 These trends converge in the rising popularity of the Alliance.

 The exception are the unionists.
 Their share of the electorate, and of the population, is shrinking.
 The DUP and Ulster Unionist Party together lost four seats, going down to 34.
-They have lost seats in every election since 2003, when the unionist parties peaked at 59 seats.
+They have lost seats in every election since 2003, when the unionists peaked at 59 seats.

 In addition to becoming a minority in the province, the unionists fear widening separation from the rest of the UK.
-Since Brexit, goods traveling between Northern Ireland and Great Britain must be inspected, in effect laying a customs border down the Irish Sea, in order to avoid such controls on the land border between the province of Northern Ireland and the Republic of Ireland.
+Since Brexit, goods traveling between Northern Ireland and Great Britain must be inspected, in effect laying a customs border down the Irish Sea, to avoid such controls on the land border with the Republic of Ireland.
 It has become easier for Northern Ireland to do business with the republic, which is still an EU member, than with the rest of the United Kingdom.

 As long as they remain the first or second party, they are guaranteed one of Northern Ireland’s two prime ministerships.
 Although the second is called the “deputy” prime minister, he or she has the same powers as the first.
 They co-chair the executive, in which all the largest parties are automatically given ministerial posts.